avneesh10115/zCoder/README.md

 # zCoder

-zCoder is a coding platform project inspired from leetcode and other coding platforms, a platform for developers to practice coding problems and improve their skills.
+zCoder is a coding platform project given by the Coding Club of IIT Guwahati inspired from other coding platforms, a platform for developers to practice coding problems and improve their skills.
 This project was created as a full-stack project using Express, MongoDB, Mongoose, TypeScript,TypeScript React (TSX), CSS3, and Tailwind CSS.

 # Demonstration